burgwyn/DATA601-HW2/README.md

 ## Motivation & Background

 I was drawn to this study because I believe strongly that we as citizens should understand how our governments operate and how they allocate resources.
-While I no longer live in Chicago, I did spend 7 memorable years: I met my wife, made lifelong friendships and ignited my passion for software development.
+While I no longer live in Chicago, I did spend 7 memorable years there: I met my wife, made lifelong friendships and ignited my passion for software development.

 While there appears to be no existing research on this particular dataset, Chicago's Data Portal [acknowledges this is the most popular dataset](https://digital.chicago.gov/index.php/starting-salary/).